sin-net/Sin.Net/README.md

 The abstractions cover the following definitions:

  *  A general persistence layer, following the strategy pattern.
  *  Logging, see optional Implementation **Sin.Net.Logging** for more information.
  *  A repository pattern for managing collections and attached fields.
+ *  Http and Mqtt service definitions.
+These are implemented in the **Sin.Net.Infrastructure** assembly.

+### Sin.Net.Persistence

+The persistence assembly provides commonly used export and import functionalities, Like csv or json ex- and import.
+With small adapter classes you can map between your internal data model and your desired ex- or import data.

 ### Sin.Net.Logging

 Implements logging as part of the persistence layer.
 This assembly can be seen as reference code or for usage in addition to the **Sin.Net.Domain** assembly.

+### Sin.Net.Infrastructure

+This assembly provides functionality for an easy usage of external services.
+At the moment Http and Mqtt are supported.
+*  The Http service is based on Microsofts standard http client implementation.
+Here you easy can use the HttpClientFactory to inject your Http client.
+*  The Mqtt service is based on MqttNet.Standard.